anayrat/blog/content/home/about.en.md

 I started working with Postgres in 2013 at a web hosting provider of educational solutions.
 Seduced by the features of the engine and the community I joined Dalibo in 2015 to devote full time to PostgreSQL.

 Here you will find articles (mostly in French but I try to translate them) about PostgreSQL (but not only :smile:).
 As well as the presentations that I could make during conferences.
-Feel free to contact me if you see an error ;)
+Feel free to open an issue on [github](https://github.com/anayrat/blog) ;)